C++ Course: From C to C++

 My motto is "Write unique code."
 I like to reduce the code to the necessary parts.
 Duplication can be done using templates or functions so that, in the end, each individual piece of code clearly contributes to the code base.
 Only the unique code reduces maintenance.
 It gives you more time to focus on your next customer needs.

 In order to write unique code in practice, all training courses have a high practical component.
 Impulses and presentations complement practical exercises.
 In any case, my sessions are very interactive.
 I like to hear what the participants think to give the right tips.
-This creates a training experience in which each participant learns something new and achieves their own learning success.
+This creates a training experience in which each participant learns something new and achieves their learning success.
 The training components build on each other didactically and in terms of content.
 And I answer questions at any time.

 The live demo parts are an essential part of my lessons.
 I use the following two tools there: